Has Anyone Survived Lyme Disease?

 What If Symptoms Don’t Go Away?

-Some patients continue to experience symptoms after treatment.
-This is often called post-treatment Lyme disease syndrome (PTLDS) or, more broadly, chronic Lyme disease.
+Some patients continue to experience symptoms after treatment, often referred to as post-treatment Lyme disease syndrome (PTLDS).

 Common persistent symptoms include: